Oil depletion: Replacement

 An alternative considered likely by some is that oil will be replaced with renewable energy during the first half of the 21st century.
 The replacement fuel would likely be hydrogen.
 A hydrogen economy would then replace the current oil-based economy.
 Another possible replacement fuel is biogas, which is composed of methane.
 Methane has a boiling point of −161 °C, rather than hydrogen's -252.87 °C, making methane a much easier fuel to condense.

-Other people consider that the whole idea of "the hydrogen economy" is flawed.
-Compressed hydrogen has an energy density of only 5.6 megajoules per liter.
-Robert Zubrin looks at the practical problems of using hydrogen as an energy storage medium in Energy Victory: Winning the War on Terror by Breaking Free of Oil.
-He considers that hydrogen is a very poor form of storage, and that batteries, methanol or dimethyl ether would be better.
-This point is reiterated in Beyond Oil and Gas: The Methanol Economy and in David MacKay's book described below.

-Geothermal power is one source of sustainable energy that can produce hydrogen.
-Note that David MacKay has shown in his book Sustainable Energy: Without the Hot Air that geothermal can only provide a tiny fraction of the world's needs sustainably.
-In some areas located over geological hotspots (such as Iceland), geothermal makes more sense.

 Solar energy is a source of inexhaustible energy.
 There is more solar energy that reaches the surface of the Earth each hour than the amount of energy consumed by the world in a year.
 The challenges of using the sun's energy – energy which can be obtained either from wind power or from solar power – is that the energy needs to either be (1) stored in physical form of fuel for when it can be used in the future, or (2) transported directly as electricity, through transmission lines.
 Neither is dispatchable, as there is no control over when the sun will shine or when the wind will blow.
 There are, however, concentrated solar power plants using thermal storage that can store energy efficiently for up to 24 hours.